 I am looking at the Last CD/DVD Cleaner/Treatment, but just have some questions if I may.
+Is the CD cleaner abrasive?
 I have found the playing surface of all CDs to be exceptionally prone to scratching no matter how careful one is when using any sort of cleaning cloth (microfibre or otherwise and no matter what technique or how minimal the pressure is) unless the cloth is always lubricated with a fluid of some sort.
 In fact I have found that having a fluid lubricate the cleaning action is more important for avoiding any minute scratching than the type of cloth used (i.e. a dry microfibre cloth may scratch the surface but a lubricated hypoallergenic tissue will not).

 Up until now, for CD I have used the spray I get from my Optometrist that I also use or my glasses.
 I mist the entire playing surface then wipe slowly with a hypoallergenic tissue.
 This leaves zero scratches.
 The spray cleaner my Optometrist provides seems to have some sort of lubricating or slight detergent properties that I believe plays a significant role in avoiding any sort of minute scratching at all.